 I’m not sure who said it, but during my intensive study of interior and exterior architectural photography I came across a quote that read something along the lines of “only 5% of interior photography is actually concerns the camera, the other 95% is about rearranging furniture”.
 I must concur, nothing could be closer to the truth.
-A huge part of my time was spent looking though my camera asking my Maira to move chairs, tables and flowers and inch this way or that.
+A huge part of my time was spent looking though my camera asking my assistant Maira to move chairs, tables, and flowers and inch this way or that.

-Photographing IFC Yeouido was an amazing experience, five full days jam packed full of learning and non stop practice.
+Photographing the IFC in Yeouido was an amazing experience, five full days jam packed full of learning and nonstop practice.
 By the fifth day setting up an interior photo had become second nature, Maira and I knew exactly what needed to be done and worked together like a finely tuned machine.
-The IFC photo shoot was an massive assignment and I’m quite proud of the fact one photographer, me, and my assistant were able to get upwards of three unique shots for each of the 11 major office tenants, 13 store fronts, 9 exterior shots, 7 art installations and a plethora of detail shots in only 5 days of shooting.
+The IFC photo shoot was a massive assignment and I’m quite proud of the fact one photographer, me, and my assistant were able to get upwards of three unique shots for each of the 11 major office tenants, 13 store fronts, 9 exterior shots, 7 art installations and a plethora of detail shots in only 5 days of shooting.
 Our IBM liaison informed me that the firm who designed their interior sent TWO of Seoul’s top architectural photographers to capture JUST their office space, and it took them 5 days to capture the 20 or so final images.

-I wanna give a big thanks to Eastdil for putting their faith in me whether they knew they knew it or not!
+I want to give a big thanks to Eastdill for putting their faith in me whether they knew they knew it or not!
 Thanks to Maira Naba for being an invaluable assistant during those two intensive days of tenant interiors.
 Finally, a huge heart felt thank you to all the IFC staff from our escorts to the receptionists and every tenant.
 EVERYONE was exceptionally helpful and easy to work with.
 While we were on a very tight schedule I was never made to feel like I was intrusive or taking up too much time.
 Thank you all for not putting any further pressure on an already demanding situation.

 Are you looking for an interior/exterior commercial architectural/real-estate photographer in Seoul?
 Please, get in touch with me via my contact form above!